Basil Hayward: Gillingham

 After leaving Bedford Town, Hayward stepped up to management in the Football League, taking charge of Gillingham on 4 January 1966.
 The next month he took striker Bill Brown with him, paying Bedford a £2,000 fee.
 The "Gills" finished sixth in the Third Division in 1965–66.
 They dropped to eleventh in 1966–67 and 1967–68, before dropping to 20th in 1968–69 and 1969–70.
 Following two narrow escapes, relegation came in 1970–71 when Gillingham finished bottom of the division.
 Hayward then departed Priestfield Stadium on 25 May 1971.

 He was later appointed manager of Telford United, holding the post until 1974.
 He went onto become chief scout at Norwich City; he then returned to Gillingham as a scout.

 Cricket career

 He also played county cricket for Staffordshire as a left-arm fast-medium bowler, making 22 Minor Counties Championship appearances between 1951 and 1959.

+Personal life

+Hayward was in a relationship with Jill Beckett, sister to Roy Beckett.